Heroes’ Legacy Scholarship

 Benefit Fact Sheet

-The Heroes' Legacy Scholarship came prior to taking the oath of office as President, Barack Obama wrote a Children's book, titled "Of Thee I Sing: A Letter to My Daughters."
-The President chose to donate his after-tax proceeds to Fisher House Foundation specifically to establish a scholarship fund for the Children of fallen and disabled Service members.
-He selected Fisher House Foundation as the fund to receive his donation.
+The Heroes' Legacy Scholarship came prior to taking the oath of office as President, Barack Obama wrote a children's book, titled "Of Thee I Sing: A Letter to My Daughters."
+The President chose to donate his after-tax proceeds to Fisher House Foundation specifically to establish a scholarship fund for the children of fallen and disabled service members.

-Be a Child with one parent who became disabled while serving on active duty on or after September 11, 2001 (which means the parent qualified to receive Traumatic Servicemembers Group Life Insurance (TSGLI)) or be a Child with one parent who was on active duty on or after September 11, 2001, and received a permanent and total compensation rating of 100 percent from the Department of Defense or the Department of Veterans Affairs
+- Be a child with one parent who became disabled while serving on active duty on or after September 11, 2001 (which means the parent qualified to receive Traumatic Servicemembers Group Life Insurance (TSGLI)) or be a child with one parent who was on active duty on or after September 11, 2001, and received a permanent and total compensation rating of 100% from the Department of Defense (DoD) or the Department of Veterans Affairs

 The amount to be awarded each year depends on the amount of royalties, up to $5,000, sponsorships and other donations designated for this program.
 The funds are used for tuition, fees, books, supplies, and school room and board either on or off campus.
 Excepting extremely unusual circumstances, the awards cannot be deferred for future use.

 An application to the Heroes' Legacy Scholarship Program is submitted online.
 To get started, create an account with your email address and a password (8 characters or longer with at least one number and one special character).

 Transcript or copy of your grades

 Documents that verify the death, eligibility to receive Traumatic Service members Group Life Insurance (TSGLI), or disability of the sponsor.